 General Instructions (Will download as a Word file)

-Trojan’s Trek August 2022 for male and female participants will be conducted in the vicinity of Millmeran, Queensland from 7 to 12 August 2022.
+Trojan’s Trek August 2022 will be conducted in the vicinity of Millmeran, Queensland from 7 to 12 August 2022.
 The trek will cater for up to 12 to 15 ex-service or serving personnel and emergency services of each gender identified as individuals who will benefit from the experience.

 2. The trek will be based at SSAA range facility at Captain’s Mountain, which is 20 km west of Millmerran on the Gore Highway between Toowoomba and Goondiwindi in Southeast Queensland.
 A significant part of the course will involve presentations on several wide-ranging subjects by skilled leaders.
 Most nights will be spent in the bush in relatively rough conditions so please prepare accordingly.

 3. The aim of Trojan’s Trek is to provide a setting and conditions under which participants will experience a lasting, positive shift in personal values and interpersonal relationships.